Low-order CR--RT equilibrated-flux certification for semilinear problems on anisotropic meshes: Certifying (C2): a computable stability constant for the linearization

-\begin{rem} When $(\partial_s c) (x,\tilde u_h)$ changes sign, a purely analytic coercivity estimate can be obtained by bounding the negative part of $\int_\Omega (\partial_s c)\,v^2$ in terms of $\|\nabla v\|_{L^2(\Omega)}^2$ via a Poincar\'e inequality.
-Such bounds are domain-dependent and often severely underestimate the true stability, so the resulting verification radius may collapse. \end{rem}
+\begin{remark} When \((\partial_s c)(x,\tilde u_h)\) changes sign, one may still attempt a purely analytic lower bound by estimating the negative part of \(\int_\Omega (\partial_s c)v^2\) in terms of \(\|\nabla v\|_{L^2(\Omega)}^2\) via a Poincar\'e inequality.
+Such bounds are domain-dependent and can be very conservative.
+Furthermore, they do not cover genuinely non-coercive or nearly singular linearizations.
+These cases require a separate invertibility verification and are outside the scope of the present paper.

-\paragraph*{Quasilinear diffusion (symmetric case).} For quasilinear diffusion operators of the form \eqref{eq:DF-ql}, the derivative typically contains a principal part